Day 148: Longwood Forest and Colac Bay

 Tihaka Beach and Colac Bay

 Now in late afternoon, with still quite a distance to hike, I called on my partner — now in Dunedin on the east coast and on her way to meet up with me in Invercargill tomorrow — to find me a place to stay in Riverton.
-Very quickly, she found me a place at the Riverton Holiday Park, on the outskirts of Riverton on the way into town.
+Very quickly, CareFree found me a place at the Riverton Holiday Park, on the outskirts of Riverton on the way into town.

 Even though I was a short distance off the beach, the roar of the ocean was still quite loud.
 A good breeze blew in from the ocean, and the waves continued to crash loudly against the beach.
 Off the coast, Stewart Island was barely visible, shrouded in clouds.